telerik/kendo-ui-core/docs/dataviz/map/how-to/drag-and-drop-markers.md

 description: This article demonstrates how to integrate the Draggable widget with the Map
 ---

-# Zoom on Map Area
+# How to integrate the Kendo UI Draggable widget with the Map

 This article demonstrates how to integrate the Draggable widget with the Map.